romabiker/24_telegraph/README.md

 ------------------

 ```
-    flask lint    # Lint and check code style with flake8 and isort.
     flask clean   # Remove *.pyc and *.pyo files recursively starting at current directory.
     flask key     # Generate secret key
-    flask urls    # Display all of the url matching routes for the project.
 ```

 Deployment